 Summary: GEM3 will use a common garden design to assess relative contributions of genetic diversity and phenotypic plasticity in organisms that link to adaptive capacity of populations to reveal GxE interactions that influence expressed phenomes (G + E + GxE = phenome).
 Partitioning G (additive genetic variation), E (random environmental effects), and GxE (phenotypic plasticity) will provide estimates of G, E, GxE parameters for models (Goal 1) to predict the adaptive response of populations to environmental change.
 Temperature will be the primary focal environmental variable in the first common garden experiment because it can capture the environmental consequences of precipitation and geomorphic characteristics of landscapes.
 Data generated from common gardens will be used to compare responses of organisms that differ in genotypes or life history traits to environmental change to evaluate how abiotic variation across the landscape leads to deviations in predicted GxE outcomes identified from models in Goal 1.
-The team will focus on populations that are monitored yearly by partner agencies and for which historical data on population demographics (occupancy and density) obtained in Goal 1.
+The team will focus on populations that are monitored yearly by partner agencies and for which historical data on population demographics are available.
+Populations from core and marginal environments will be prioritized as well as those that deviate from predicted demographics (occupancy and density) obtained in Goal 1.
 Selected populations will be sampled in conjunction with annual population surveys of redband trout and sagebrush populations by agency partners.
 Phenotypic responses include gene and protein expression, physiological and behavioral traits, growth, survival, and reproductive performance (age at maturity, fecundity).
 Additional common garden experiments will be conducted to assess the role of landscape processes beyond temperature change identified in modeling (Goal 1) and mapping of adaptive capacity across the landscape (Goal 3).